aaronwmorris/indi-allsky/docs/asi676mc-frame-repair.md

 path.
 Calibration fails if any repaired frame still matches the failure signature.

+If the configured detector cannot establish the required populations, the separate preliminary threshold-analysis policy described above runs before the more expensive fitting stage.
+It never attempts repair fitting from inferred labels in the same run.

 ## Results, report, and applying values

 A successful results page shows: